Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception

 \section{Abstract}

-The efficacy of UAV swarm cooperative perception fundamentally depends on three-dimensional (3D) formation geometry, which governs target observability and sensor complementarity.
-In the literature, the exploitation of formation geometry and its impact on UAV sensing have rarely been studied, which can significantly degrade multimodal cooperative perception at scenarios where heterogeneous payloads (vision cameras and LiDAR) should be geometrically arranged to exploit their complementary strengths while managing communication interference and hardware budgets.
-To bridge this critical gap, we propose an information-theoretic optimization framework that allocation of UAVs and multimodal sensors, configures formation geometries, and flight control.
+The efficacy of unmanned aerial vehicle (UAV) swarm cooperative perception fundamentally depends on three-dimensional (3D) formation geometry, which governs target observability and sensor complementarity.
+In the literature, the exploitation of formation geometry and its impact on UAV sensing have rarely been studied, which can significantly degrade multimodal cooperative perception in scenarios where heterogeneous payloads (vision cameras and LiDAR) should be geometrically arranged to exploit their complementary strengths while managing communication interference and hardware budgets.
+To bridge this critical gap, targeting the active tracking phase where a prior target estimate is available, we propose an information-optimal optimization framework that optimizes the allocation of UAVs and multimodal sensors, configures formation geometries, and executes flight control.
 The UAV-sensor allocation is optimized by the Fisher Information Matrix (FIM) determinant maximization.
-Under this framework we introduce an equivalent formation transition strategy that enhances field-of-view (FOV) coverage without compromising perception accuracy and communication interference.
+Under this framework we introduce an equivalent formation transition strategy that enhances field-of-view (FOV) coverage and reduces dynamic communication interference without compromising perception accuracy.
 Furthermore, we design a novel Lyapunov-stable flight control scheme with logarithmic potential fields to generate energy-efficient trajectories for formation transitions.
-Extensive simulations demonstrate our formation-aware design achieves 25.0\% improvement in FOV coverage, 104.2\% enhancement in communication signal strength, and 47.2\% reduction in energy consumption compared to conventional benchmarks.
-This work establishes that task-driven geometric configuration represents a foundational rather than incidental component in next-generation UAV swarm systems.
+Extensive simulations demonstrate that our formation-aware design achieves 25.0\% improvement in FOV coverage, 104.2\% enhancement in communication signal strength, and 84.7\% reduction in energy consumption compared to conventional benchmarks.
+A high-fidelity Gazebo validation further shows up to 20.2\% gain in perception accuracy over hemispherically sampled formations.
+These results suggest that task-driven geometric allocation is an important rather than incidental component in next-generation UAV swarm perception systems.